-The first of these four scripts-Tagalog-is no longer used, whereas the other three-Hanunóo, Buhid, and Tagbanwa-are living scripts of the Philippines.
+The Tagalog (Baybayin), Hanunóo, Buhid, and Tagbanwa scripts are traditional scripts of the Philippines, and are in limited use today.
 South Indian scripts of the Pallava dynasty made their way to the Philippines, although the exact route is uncertain.
 They may have been transported by way of the Kavi scripts of Western Java between the tenth and fourteenth centuries CE.

 Written accounts of the Tagalog script by Spanish missionaries and documents in Tagalog date from the mid-1500s.
 The first book in this script was printed in Manila in 1593.
-While the Tagalog script was used to write Tagalog, Bisaya, Ilocano, and other languages, it fell out of normal use by the mid-1700s.
-The modern Tagalog language-also known as Filipino-is now written in the Latin script.
+While the Tagalog script (also known as Baybayin), was used to write Tagalog, Bisaya, Ilocano, and other languages, it fell out of normal use by the mid-1700s.
+The modern Tagalog language (also known as Filipino) is now primarily written in the Latin script.

-The three living scripts-Hanunóo, Buhid, and Tagbanwa-are related to Tagalog but may not be directly descended from it.
+The Hanunóo, Buhid, and Tagbanwa scripts are related to Tagalog but may not be directly descended from it.
 The Hanunóo and the Buhid peoples live in Mindoro, while the Tagbanwa live in Palawan.
 Hanunóo enjoys the most use; it is widely used to write love poetry, a popular pastime among the Hanunóo.
 Tagbanwa is used less often.